-Flagship session IPA, Trophy Wife, is brimming with hoppy goodness despite it’s svelte 4.9% ABV.
+Flagship session IPA, Trophy Wife, is brimming with hoppy goodness despite its svelte 4.9% ABV.
 Bright, crisp, and refreshing, this little IPA is a go-to for locals.

 Brewing hoppy IPA and clean lagers since 2006, Big Boss is a staple in the Raleigh craft beer scene.
-Not only are the beers well-brewed, their taproom is expansive and welcoming.
+Not only are the beers well-brewed, but their taproom is also expansive and welcoming.
 It’s definitely a great spot to spend the day sampling their numerous draft beers.

-Focused mainly on Belgian style beer, Neuse River is a brewery and restaurant with a decidedly European vibe.
+Focused mainly on Belgian-style beer, Neuse River is a brewery and restaurant with a decidedly European vibe.
 A nice range of Belgian beer is complimented by a fusion Belgian-Carolinian food menu.

 With a rotating selection of beer, you can always expect something experimental and new.
 You can’t go wrong sampling one of their Belgian-style beers like the Rainkeeper’s Wit, a classic Belgian witbier.
-They also make a few hoppy American styles which are always soft, juicy, and great quality.
+They also make a few hoppy American styles which are always soft, juicy, and of great quality.

 Opening in 2013, Raleigh Brewing Company has grown into a local favorite.
 Its central location and inviting space make for a great meeting place.
 On top of that, a diverse selection of great beer keeps the regular beer geeks more than satisfied with 32 taps continuously flowing.

-Their core range is brewed on a modern 30 barrel system, keeping a steady supply of beers like The First Squeeze, a blood orange American Wheat Ale.
-A smaller 3 barrel brewhouse pumps out seasonal batches like Oktoberfest Lager, a delicious and malty Marzen.
+Their core range is brewed on a modern 30-barrel system, keeping a steady supply of beers like The First Squeeze, a blood orange American Wheat Ale.
+A smaller 3-barrel brewhouse pumps out seasonal batches like Oktoberfest Lager, a delicious and malty Marzen.

 Little City Jalapeno/Serrano Ale is a pale ale with citrusy Centennial and Cascade hops.
 This is layered with light spiciness from both jalapeno and serrano peppers.
 Slightly spicy, earthy, and bright from the hops, this beer is a great aperitif to excite the palate.
-Follow that with their Koldbrew Kölsch, a German style blonde ale brewed with coffee.
+Follow that with their Koldbrew Kölsch, a German-style blonde ale brewed with coffee.
 Curiously balanced between roast and clean malt, it’s surprisingly quaffable sip after sip.

 Funguys are the local hazy IPA purveyors for the craft beer lovers of Raleigh.
 Keeping production tiny, they’re able to focus on NEIPA, hazy pale ale, and all things juicy.
 Fruited sours and pastry stouts are also in their repertoire, but they’re at their best brewing hazy hop bombs.

-The classic NEIPA hop combination of Citra and Galaxy are uniquely showcased in The Spectrum, Funguys’ triple IPA.
+The classic NEIPA hop combination of Citra and Galaxy is uniquely showcased in The Spectrum, Funguys’ triple IPA.
 At 9.5%, the juicy and dank hops are balanced with a full and malty body.
 Notes of papaya, zesty citrus, and mango hide any hotness from the alcohol, creating a satisfying indulgence.